This parable by Jesus follows the bridechamber parable and the unshrunk garment parable, then this.

 For some of his disciples, it also included traveling out in small groups to different towns:

 After these events the Master commissioned seventy-two others and dispatched them in pairs in advance of his appearance within the villages and places he was going to go.
-(Luke 10:1)Because his students were doing practical service - intended to help him preach the message of the Supreme Being - he did not instruct them to fast according to the Jewish holidays.
+(Luke 10:1)Because his students were doing practical service - intended to help him preach the message of the Supreme Being - he did not instruct them to fast according to the institutional holidays.

 The bottom line is that Jesus' intent was to please the Supreme Being in a practical way:

 "By myself I can do nothing; I judge only as I hear, and my judgment is just, for I seek not to please myself but Him who sent me."
-(John 5:30)This central mission - to please the Supreme Being - runs consistent among every prophet and representative of God.
+(John 5:30)This central mission - to please the Supreme Being - runs consistently among every prophet and representative of God.
 It is the Supreme Being who is passing on His message through Jesus: